 Fortunately for all, there is now a rich pool of research into the best means of ensuring students are equipped with the necessary social skills to tackle these troublesome behaviours.
-The use of social skills learning in schools is predicted to result in a slew of benefits, from an increase in attention levels and concentration skills to improved opportunities for employment and their quality of life overall.
+The use of social skills learning in schools is predicting to result in a slew of benefits.
+From an increase in attention levels and concentration skills to improved opportunities for employment and their quality of life overall.

 Students effectively taught advanced social skills will have very bright futures indeed.